-Trump to remove currency-manipulator tag on China ahead of trade deal
+Trump removes currency-manipulator tag on China ahead of trade deal

 Mercatus Center economist Daniel Griswold said the phase one deal with Beijing “marks a welcome retreat from the self-destructive trade war between the U.S. and China.”

 “The tariffs imposed by the Trump administration and the inevitable retaliation by China have inflicted real costs on U.S. farmers, manufacturing firms, and consumers,” he said.
-“The right way forward would be the elimination of all remaining Section 301 tariffs, direct legal action against offending Chinese entities, and the return to the [World Trade Organization] as the appropriate forum for settling disputes with China over trade policy.
+“The right way forward would be the elimination of all remaining Section 301 tariffs, direct legal action against offending Chinese entities, and the return to the [World Trade Organization] as the appropriate forum for settling disputes with China over trade policy.”

 Sign up for Daily Newsletters